Swedish Finns’ Day

 For several years, Swedish Finns’ Day has been celebrated on the 24th February.
 The day was established to highlight the history, language, and culture of the Swedish-Finnish minority.
 Swedish Finns have a long history in Sweden and are considered the country’s largest minority group.

-At The Nordic Watercolour Museum, we mark the day in connection with our exhibition featuring Finnish picture book illustrators.
+At The Nordic Watercolour Museum, we mark the day in connection with our exhibition featuring Finnish picture book illustrations.
+The museum will be open in the evening and will offer a free programme (read more below).
+And who knows – maybe some special offers or discounts will pop up.

 Programme 24 February